Translate This Page

 more likely be considered a co-curricular activity,

-given that students are learning science, participation
+given that students are learning science,

-may be required by the school, students may be
+participation may be required by the school,

-coordinate the fair.
+science teacher may coordinate the fair.

-Still, in some schools certain athletics activities might
+Still, in some schools certain athletics activities

-be considered “co-curricular,” while in other schools
+might be considered “co-curricular,” while in other

-a science fair may be labeled “extracurricular.”
+schools a science fair may be labeled

 Kinds of these activities: